• Aboutus

 Machine learning credit model improving scoring accuracy through data training.

-Additionally, Machine Learning Credit enables lenders to make more informed operational decisions, such as automatically approving low-risk applicants, prioritizing high-risk applicants for manual review, and alerting lenders to potential risks in an applicant’s current credit relationship before extending additional credit.
+Machine Learning Credit also provides lenders with improved capabilities to make better operational decisions, such as automating approval of low-risk applicants, manually reviewing high-risk applicants, and flagging potential risks related to an applicant’s current credit relationship before extending additional credit.

-The combination of these three types of measures will enable lenders to develop and maintain AI Credit Scoring solutions that are transparent and defensible.
-When coupled with appropriate oversight, Machine Learning Credit enables lenders to continuously improve their scoring models, manage risk more effectively, and provide qualified borrowers with easier, more predictable access to credit.
+Combining these three methods will enable lenders to create and support AI Credit Scoring solutions that are both transparent and defensible with adequate oversight.
+Additionally, when combined with adequate oversight, Machine Learning Credit allows lenders to continually update their scoring models, manage risk more effectively, and provide qualified consumers with more accessible and predictable credit.

 Credit Scoring Technology: Technology enhances fairness and transparency in lending